yackx/ipgo/content/lists/slices.md

 }
 ```

 The generic, more verbose construct has its place.
-If you need to skip some elements, or loop over them backward for instance, it can accomodate a wider range of scenarios.
+If we need to skip some elements, or loop over them backward for instance, it can accomodate a wider range of scenarios.
 Let’s display the list of fruits in reverse order:

 ```go
 fruits := []string{"apple", "banana", "orange", "grapefruit"}